Graph Edits for Counterfactual Explanations: A comparative study: Introduction

 \section{Introduction}

-In the era of large and complex neural models, ensuring trust between them and human users becomes a critical issue.
-Explainability literature suggests a variety of methods to probe neural networks behaviors, either requiring access to their inner workings \cite{goyal2019counterfactual, vandenhende2022making} or not \cite{cece, dervakos2023choose}.
-There is also lots of discussion regarding the nature of the features involved in a human-understandable explanation; for example, low-level features such as pixel-related characteristics (brightness, contrast) may be unable to provide a meaningful explanation to the end user, despite being informative for a neural model \cite{rudin2019stop}.
-This observation is applicable in the counterfactual explanation scenario, suggesting that semantics are fundamentally essential to meaningful counterfactual explanations \cite{browne2020semantics}.
+In the era of large and complex neural models, ensuring trust between them and humans becomes a critical issue.
+Explainability literature suggests a variety of methods to probe neural models behaviors, either requiring access to their inner workings \cite{goyal2019counterfactual,vandenhende2022making} or not \cite{dervakos2023choose,dimitriou2024structure,cece}.
+There is also ample discussion regarding the nature of the features involved in a human-understandable explanation; for example, low-level features e.g. pixel-related characteristics (brightness, contrast) may be unable to provide a meaningful explanation to the end user, despite being informative for a neural model \cite{rudin2019stop}.
+This observation is applicable in the counterfactual explanation scenario, suggesting that semantics are fundamentally essential to meaningful counterfactual explanations \cite{browne2020semantics,MILLER20191}.
 In the meanwhile, both high-level semantics as well as low-level features can be expressed in the same mathematical format (e.g. numerical vectors), allowing the transition to semantically rich explanation systems \cite{dervakos2023choose}.
-In the interest of explaining visual classification systems, and with respect to recent related literature \cite{goyal2019counterfactual, cocox, vandenhende2022making, cece, dervakos2023choose}, we base our current work on \textit{conceptual counterfactual explanations}.
+In the interest of explaining visual classification systems, and with respect to recent related work \cite{cocox,dervakos2023choose,dimitriou2024structure,cece,goyal2019counterfactual,vandenhende2022making}, we base our current study on \textit{conceptual counterfactual explanations}.

-With regard to the model accessibility an explainability system can have, most related counterfactual explanation methods belong to the white-box category \cite{goyal2019counterfactual, cocox, vandenhende2022making}, offering insights tailored to the model under investigation.
-However, in the emergence of powerful, yet proprietary models, such as ChatGPT \cite{chatgpt} and GPT-4 \cite{gpt4} which are currently accessible only through APIs, black-box explanations resurface as more viable and universal solutions, able to approach a model by appropriately scrutinizing their outputs.
-Under these constrains, we propose a \textit{black-box conceptual counterfactual framework}, following \citet{cece, dervakos2023choose}.
+With regard to the model accessibility an explainability system can have, most related counterfactual explanation methods belong to the white-box category \cite{cocox,goyal2019counterfactual,vandenhende2022making}, offering insights tailored to the model under investigation.
+However, in the emergence of powerful, yet proprietary models, such as ChatGPT \cite{chatgpt} and GPT-4 \cite{gpt4} which are currently accessible only through APIs, black-box explanations resurface as more viable and universal solutions, able to approach a model by scrutinizing their outputs.
+Under these constraints, we stay within the \textit{black-box} setting of conceptual counterfactuals \cite{dervakos2023choose,dimitriou2024structure,cece}.